akiniwa/AsyncImageView/README.md

 AsyncImageView
 ==============

-AsyncImageView can load image asyncronously via network.
+AsyncImageView can load image asynchronously via network.

 You can just implement as follows.